pantheon-systems/documentation/source/content/guides/composer-convert.md

 The `drupal-composer-managed` Integrated Composer upstream works with Drupal 8, and following the `drupal-composer-managed` upstream will help keep your site up to date with any general configuration changes recommended by Pantheon.

-Add Drupal 8 core dependency instructions to `drupal/core-recommended`, to keep the site on Drupal 8 until you are ready to upgrade to drupal:latest.
+Add Drupal 8 core dependency instructions to `drupal/core-recommended`, to keep the site on Drupal 8 until you are ready to upgrade to the latest version of Drupal.

 ## Will This Guide Work for Your Site?